lockeandco/lockeandco/content/recipes/perfect_manhattan.md

   2. Strain the mixture into a chilled coupe glass.

   3. Garnish with the lemon twist and serve immediately.
+notes: >-
+  We age ours in a large carafe with charred aspen wood that had previously been aging our whiskey to make it like a barrel aged cocktail.

-notes: "Special equipment: 1 coupe glass"
+  Special equipment: 1 coupe glass
 tags:
   - Angostura
   - vermouth